niek-sidn/hsm_workshop/Slide02.md

     into the HSM. (but is a key outside your HSM really what you want?\
     And does your HSM even offer an import function?)\
-    Another way could be that you mark a key as exportable/extractable, see documentation YMMV.
+    Another way could be that you mark a key as exportable/extractable, see your HSM documentation, YMMV.
 -   Beware!
-A "create key" command will not even hand you back an id or label of a key or key-pair.\
+A "create key" command will, in general, not even hand you back an id or label of a key or key-pair.\
     You (or your software) has to provide and store an id and/or label when creating a key, the HSM will store the attributes with the key,